rivka99/chain-reaction-game/README.md

 This game is based on the Chain Reaction gameshow - you have to try to guess the words related to the word you are given, and connect that word to the next work, until you complete the chain.

+To set up the tests run: npm install --save-dev react-test-renderer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts